Landscaping for Communities and Wildlife

 Landscaping for Communities and Wildlife Program

-Lehigh Gap Nature Center is currently funded by the Lehigh Valley Community Foundation through 2018 to facilitate landscaping throughout the Lehigh Valley that benefits communities and wildlife and promotes healthy green spaces for cleaner soil and water.
-Through this project, Lehigh Gap Nature Center offers both funding and consultation services to complete projects.
+Lehigh Gap Nature Center was funded through 2018 by the Lehigh Valley Community Foundation and other grantors to facilitate native plant landscaping throughout the Lehigh Valley.
+This work benefits communities and wildlife and promotes healthy green spaces for cleaner soil and water.
+Through this project, Lehigh Gap Nature Center offered both funding and consultation services to complete projects.

-The overall mission is to develop a community-based model that uses demonstration landscaping and educational programming to promote nature-friendly practices in public and private green spaces (including use of native plants, reduction of lawn, reduction of pesticides, herbicides, and fertilizers).
+The overall mission was to develop a community-based model that uses demonstration landscaping and educational programming to promote nature-friendly practices in public and private green spaces.

 We have worked with a wide array of partners and helped support almost forty projects including:

 - Native plant gardens installed for student research and wildlife conservation at Muhlenberg, Moravian, and Lafayette Colleges, as well as Penn State Lehigh Valley

 - Residential gardens along the 7th St of Allentown in partnership with the Community Action Development Corporation of Allentown